Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 <a name="download-and-expand-the-csm-release"></a>
 ### 1. Download and Expand the CSM Release

-Fetch the base installation CSM tarball and extract it, installing the contained CSI tool.
+Fetch the base installation CSM tarball, extract it, and install the contained CSI tool.

 1. Create a working area for this procedure: